 No. Shaking of the B12 Oils will introduce air into the oils and this may result in "splattering" upon activation of the pump.

 Yes.
 The B12 Oils do NOT contain any animal products.

 The two active forms of vitamin B12 are methyl B12 (methylcobalamin) and adenosyl B12 (adenosylcobalamin).
 Hydoxy B12 is a pro-vitamin form of the vitamin.
 It is inactive and has to be converted to either methyl or adenosyl B12 in the body.
 The enzyme that does this relies upon the two active forms of vitamin B2, namely FMN and FAD.
 Persons who are deficient in vitamin B2 cannot convert hydroxy B12 to the two active forms of B12.Similarly persons who are deficient in Iodine, Selenium and/or Molybdenum cannot convert dietary or supplement vitamin B2 (riboflavin) into FMN and FAD.
 Deficiencies in any of B2/I/Se/Mo are common in persons who are B12 deficient.

 Vitamin B12 is one of natures amazing vitamins and has an intense red colour.
 Solutions of vitamin B12 are thus intensely red in colour, similar to that of Post-Box red.
 Each of adenosyl B12, hydroxy B12 and methyl B12 have a very slightly different shade of red.

 Yes.
-The B12 Oils have been trialed by over 1000 people of different sensitivities.
-They are extremely well tolerated and to our knowledge NO adverse reactions have been experienced.
+The B12 Oils have been trialed by over 2000 people of different sensitivities.
+They are extremely well tolerated and to our knowledge NO adverse reactions to the oils have been experienced.

 The B12 oils have been specifically designed so that they contain:.

 We have put together a "symptom" form to help people determine if they are likely to be B12 deficient.
 The form has been designed for you to follow your progress.
 Contact us and we will send you the link to the form.